unahouExosite/docs/rpc/README.md

 }
 ```

 * `<limit>`: Either a number representing a limit on the number of the thing the client can own/use, or `"inherit"`, which inherits the limit of the new client's owner.
-The default is 0.
+The default limit is 0.
 * `"client"`, `"dataport"`, `"datarule"`, `"dispatch"`: The number of each type of resource this client can own.
 * `"disk"`: The amount of disk space this client can occupy.
 Currently this limit is not enforced.
 * `"email"`, `"http"`, `"sms"`, `"xmpp"`: The number of each type of dispatch this client can use on a daily basis.